2007–08 Isle of Man League

 The Isle of Man League 2007–08 (known as the Sure Mobile Premier League for sponsorship reasons) was the ninety-ninth such league competition on the Isle of Man.

 Football in the Isle of Man is played at an amateur level.
 There are two tiers of men's football, consisting of 27 clubs.
 There are six senior cup competitions – the Manx FA Cup, Railway Cup, Hospital Cup, Woods Cup, Paul Henry Gold Cup and the Charity Shield.
 Each club has a reserve team in the Isle of Man Football Combination, and the Junior Cup for the reserve teams.
 There is also the Cowell Cup an annual Under-19 tournament.

+The Isle of Man League team advanced to the semi-finals of the National League Systems Cup 2007–08, after defeating Wearside League 2–1 in the second round, and defeating Liverpool County Premier League 1–0 in the third round.
+The semi-final match ended in a draw with Midland Football Combination (Div 1), who advanced to the finals after winning 4–1 in a penalty shootout.

 There is one tier of women's football.
 The Isle of Man national football team is not affiliated with UEFA or FIFA.

 Men

 League tables

-St Georges were crowned champions in the Premier League, the top tier of Manx amateur football.
+St Georges were crowned champions in the Premier League, the top tier of Manx amateur football, whilst St Johns United and Douglas Royal were relegated from the Premier League.
 The league was renamed from Division One in 2007.

-Union Mills triumphing in and being promoted from Division Two.
-Braddan F.C. were also promoted from Division Two, whilst St Johns United and Douglas Royal were relegated from the Premier League.
-Division Two was known as the CFS Division Two for sponsorship reasons.
+Due to sponsorship, Division 2 was known as the CFS Division 2.